 This theme of participating in God’s work is picked up by Paul in his first letter to the church at Corinth: “For we are God’s fellow workers… “ (1.
 Cor.
 3:9).
 Elsewhere, Paul mentions that we are “working together with him… “ (2 Cor.
 6:1).
 God is at work in your life and around the world, and you have the privilege of participating in his work.
 Think about it this way.

 Examples of stewardship in the bible about.
-Just look through the books of the bible to see many people that God has delegated responsibility to.
+Just look through the books of the bible to see many people that Christ has delegated responsibility to.

 When Jesus builds his church, he does so through our participation in his work by preaching the gospel.

-When you eat your bagel for breakfast, God provided it for you through the work of farmers, bakers, truck drivers, and grocery stores.
+When you eat your bagel for breakfast, Christ provided it for you through the work of farmers, bakers, truck drivers, and grocery stores.

-We could go on.
+We could go on about gratitude and thanksgiving in the Bible.
 But you get the point.

 See Genesis 1:26-28: